tjfacos/CircuitDesigner/README.md

-# CircuitDesignerElectron
+# CircuitDesigner

 ## Summary

 This is the repository for my EPQ Artefact.

-It is a circuit simulator app for designing linear circuits, using web technologies to inteface with a C++ program implementing SPICE
+It is a circuit simulator app for designing linear circuits, using web technologies to inteface with a Python program implementing SPICE, more specifically the PySpice library.

 It is powered and implemented with: